 How long does it take to dissolve a company?

 Generally, it takes at least 3 months from the winding-up notice being advertised in the Gazette to dissolve a limited company, but the length of time can vary considerably if the process is complex.

 How much does it cost to dissolve a limited company?

-Aside from paying outstanding debts to creditors and wages to employees, there are various administrative costs associated with the closure of a company.
-The amount you will be required to pay will depend on how the company is wound up:
+Aside from paying outstanding debts and wages, there are various administrative costs associated with the closure of a company.
+The amount you will have to pay will depend on how the company is wound up:

 - Compulsory Liquidation.
 This is a type of closure that is forced by creditors’ or HMRC.
 The cost of issuing the winding-up petition is also paid for by the creditor, rather than the company, but any assets and finances belonging to the company will be seized by a liquidator and used to pay the creditors.